davidjwalling/os/README.md

 ## License

-	CustomOS is licensed under the terms of the MIT License
+	CustomOS is licensed under the terms of the MIT License.